 cause serious side effects, your doctor will recommend the lowest dose that will

 Some people with lupus are sensitive to antibiotic medicines

 called sulfonamides (sulfa medicines).
 These include Bactrim, Septra, and many

 others.
 Your doctor can prescribe medicines that don't contain sulfa, if

 People with lupus can go

-your doctor may taper or stop your medicine.
+your doctor may cut back your medicine over time or stop your medicine.

 WebMD Medical Reference from Healthwise

 This information is not intended to replace the advice of a doctor.